A keto fat bomb dessert. Keto layered patties made from ground pumpkin, ground coconut and spices. Add grass-fed collagen for boosted nutrition.

 Yep.
 There’s grass-fed collagen in these keto dessert patties!
 If you don’t have collagen, you’re vegan, or you have no idea what a “collagen” is, no worries.
 Omit the collagen from this keto recipe and it will still be delicious.
 Because… collagen has no taste!

 Gelatin congeals in water.
-Collagen Hydrolysate does not.
+Collagen peptides do not.
 So, you can imagine my disappointment when I tried to make keto gummies by adding collagen to hot tea and placing it in the fridge to set.
 No matter how long I left the darn things, they didn’t congeal.

 I was pretty upset at first, until I realized just how awesome and keto-friendly collagen is.